fuzzylogicxx/fuzzylogic/posts/front-end-architecture-for-a-new-website-in-2021.md

 mainImage.srcsetWidths: ''
 mainImage.sizes: ''
 mainImage.isAnchor: false
-draft: true
+draft: false

 ---
-Some musings on how the front-end wind is blowing (to my mind at least) and how in practice I’d approach things on the next small-ish website that I code.
+Some musings on how the front-end wind is blowing (to my mind at least) and how that might practically impact my approach on the next small-ish website that I code.

-## I might take advantage of HTTP2
+## I might lean into HTTP2

-Concatenating modular CSS into a single file is great and one of the reasons people use Sass, but in the HTTP2 era it’s perhaps less necessary for performance, and it might be acceptable to go without Sass and simply include a number of modular CSS files in the `<head>`, for example:
+Breaking CSS into small modules then concatenating everything into a single file has traditionally been one of the key reasons for using Sass, but in the HTTP2 era where multiple requests are less of a performance issue it might be acceptable to simply include a number of modular CSS files in the `<head>`, as follows:

 ``` html
 <link href="/css/base.css" rel="stylesheet">